zackse/taskforge/src/docs/designs/initial_design.rst

-taskforge
+Taskforge
 =========

-This document describes the goals of taskforge the library, and it’s design.
+This document describes the goals of Taskforge the library, and it’s design.

 Goals